Cricket ListiclesTeam Records

 The champion batter pounced on the hapless West Indies bowlers, who were already hard done by the opening stand of 247 between openers Hashim Amla and Rilee Rossouw.
 The opening duo had each scored tons, and it was the turn of de Villiers to have a crack at the Windies.

 Boy, he did so in style, as he first brought up his half-century off just 16 balls and took only 15 balls to score his next 50 runs.
 It eventually ended up being a run short of 150, and it came off only 49 deliveries, including 16 sixes.
-The breathtaking tons from the trio took the Proteas to their best-ever ODI total of 439 runs.

-2. India vs South Africa | Mumbai, 2015
+2. South Africa vs India | Mumbai, 2015

-The Proteas batters feature in this list once again, and the one name that repeats from their team is Quinton de Kock.
-The left-hander playing against their favourite opponents began with a bang, making a 42-ball 50 before reaching his 100-run milestone in just 78 deliveries.
+The Proteas batters feature in this list once again, and the one name that repeats from their last instance is AB de Villiers.

 It was then AB de Villiers who played one of his many freakish knocks in the format.
 Villiers was at his dominant best at the Wankhede in what was a batting belter as he made a 61-ball 119 that included a staggering 11 sixes.
-This onslaught from the trio paved the way for the Proteas to register their joint-highest total of 438 in ODI cricket.
+This onslaught from the trio paved the way for the Proteas to register their then joint-highest total of 438 in ODI cricket.

-3. Netherlands vs England | Amstelveen, 2022
+3. England vs Netherlands | Amstelveen, 2022

 For a change, we have a game of this genre that didn’t involve the South African batters, and this time the tag went to the English batters.
 In what was a forgettable match for the hosts Netherlands at Amstelveen in an ICC ODI World Cup Super League fixture, England took apart their bowlers to register a mind-blowing total of 498 batting first.
 This is the highest-ever ODI total by any team in the format, and it was made possible thanks to these 3 gentlemen.